Hakka people: Jakarta (in Indonesia)

-East Timor
+Timor-Leste

 There was already a relatively large and vibrant Hakka community in East Timor before the 1975 Indonesian invasion.
 According to an estimate by the local Chinese Timorese association, the Hakka population of Portuguese Timor in 1975 was estimated to be around 25,000 (including a small minority of other Chinese ethnicities from Macau, which like East Timor was a Portuguese colony).
 According to a book source, an estimated 700 Hakka were killed within the first week of invasion in Dili alone.
 No clear numbers had been recorded since many Hakka had already escaped to neighbouring Australia.
 The recent re-establishment of Hakka associations in the country registered approximately 2,400 Hakka remaining, organised into some 400 families, including part-Timorese ones.

 The Timorese Hakka diaspora can currently be found in Darwin, Brisbane, Sydney and Melbourne in Australia; in Portugal; in Macau; and in other parts of the world in smaller numbers.
 They often are highly educated and many continue their education in either Taiwan or the People's Republic of China, while a majority of the younger generation prefer to study in Australia.
 The Australian government took some years to assess their claims to be genuine refugees and not illegal immigrants, as partially related to the political situation in East Timor at the time.
 As Asian countries were neither willing to accept them as residents nor grant them political asylum to the Timorese in general, they were forced to live as stateless persons for some time.
 Despite this condition, many Hakka had become successful, establishing restaurant chains, shops, supermarkets and import operations in Australia.
-Since the independence of East Timor in 2000, some Hakka families had returned and invested in businesses in the newborn nation.
+Since the independence of Timor-Leste in 2000, some Hakka families have returned and invested in businesses in the newborn nation.